ottopaulsen/node-red-contrib-power-saver/docs/nodes/old-power-saver-doc.md

 - Nordpool
 - Other sources in a specific JSON format

 Choose the one that fits you best.
-Of course, all inputs are JSON, but the Tibber and Nordpool alternatives are designed to connect directly to those sources with a minimum effort.
+Of course, all inputs are JSON, but the Tibber and Nord Pool alternatives are designed to connect directly to those sources with a minimum effort.

 From version 2.1.0, you can also send a config object as input for dynamically changing the node config.